Evidence for Bose liquid from anomalous shot noise in nanojunctions of bad metal beta-Ta: Discussion

-\textbf{Discussion}.
 Our central result is the observation of enhanced SN in TaN$_x$ nanojunctions, suggesting a correlated state.
 First, we discuss potential alternatives.
 Enhanced noise cannot be an artifact due to flicker noise (FN), as we do not observe any correlation between $F$ and FN among different samples, and the largest enhancement of $F$ in TJs is at small bias where FN is negligible.
 Cooper pair tunneling in SC junctions results in doubled $F$, and Andreev reflections due to SC gap can further enhance SN~\cite{PhysRevLett.83.2050}.
 However, this mechanism is not relevant to gapless non-SC $\beta$-Ta.

 SN enhancement in TJs can be caused by intermittent blocking of tunneling through a localized state in the barrier, due to interaction with another localized state~\cite{safonov2003enhanced,garzon2007enhanced,zhang2019spin}.
-However, analysis shows that the this mechanism generally results in asymmetric dependence on bias direction, and even exceptional cases where it is symmetric $F$ should continuously evolve with bias, inconsistent with our results (see SM for details).
+However, analysis shows that this mechanism generally results in asymmetric dependence on bias direction, and even in special cases where it is symmetric $F$ should continuously evolve with bias, inconsistent with our results (see SM for details).

-We now propose a microscopic model for our observations.
+We now propose a qualitative microscopic model for our observations.
 Each atom in $\beta$-Ta is coordinated by $20$ nearest or next-nearest neighbors within a narrow distance range $d=0.28-0.284$~nm~\cite{Magnuson2019}, resulting in a low-symmetry but almost isotropic crystal field.
 Large spin-orbit coupling (SOC) splits the $5d$ levels into the $J=5/2$ sextuplet and $J=3/2$ quadruplet.
 The latter is occupied by the three valence electrons, consistent with the measured charge density of $1$ hole per atom.

 To analyze the electronic properties of $\beta$-Ta, we calculate the Koster-Slater amplitudes for hopping among the $J=3/2$ states.
 These amplitudes are determined by two matrix elements, $V_1=V_{dd\sigma}+V_{dd\pi}-2V_{dd\delta}$, $V_2=2(V_{dd\pi}+4V_{dd\delta})$, where $V_{dd\sigma}=6V_{dd\delta}=-3V_{dd\pi}/2$ in the atomic sphere approximation~\cite{andersen1978electronic,jenke2021tight} (see SM).
 Both $V_1$ and $V_2$ vanish, so only hybridization beyond this approximation contributes to hopping.
 Hopping suppression is evident from the small bandwidths $2t\lesssim 0.5$~eV in the first-principles calculations (see SM), significantly smaller than the Mott-Hund's energy $U=2-3$~eV~\cite{PhysRevLett.125.096403}.